Hurrican Irma Is Heading Straight At The Hemingway House With Its Polydactyl Cats

-The Hemingway House and Museum in Key West, Florida is in the direct path of Hurricane Irma, but the manager or the historical site, Jacqui Sands says that she is planning to stay put and do what she can to care for the estate and that family of fifty-five cats that call it home.
+The Hemingway House and Museum in Key West, Florida, is in the direct path of Hurricane Irma, but the manager of the historical site, Jacqui Sands says that she is planning to stay put and do what she can to care for the estate and that family of 55 cats that call it home.
 Sands says she has an obligation to the Hemingway historical site and the cats.

 “If I didn’t have to, I wouldn’t stay.
 My kids told me to get the hell out.
 But I have an obligation to take care of the building and the cats.”